MikeHathaway/Resolution/README.md

 Resolution strives to be as secure, and lightweight as possible - reflective of the gravity of holding peoples money.
 Dependencies are chosen for their small size, and minimal attack surface.
 For example, Ethers.js (~84kb) is used as opposed to the comparatively bloated Web3 library for client interactions with the contract.

+A library module is used to centralize the set of functions that will be executed in the dApp.
+This single source of truth will ensure that tests are running against the same functions that will be executed on Mainnet.

 **Project Structure**
 - State/